 Wanting to push one song a month is definitely a noble thought.
 Chances are high, though, that an output of that frequency will not necessarily be matched by the possibilities and enthusiasm of the rest of the crowd.
 It really depends on the platform your working with – Soundcloud won’t care if you upload one song a month, or fifty – because each platform works differently.
 If your goal is to get into exciting playlists on Spotify, you have to keep in mind the rules that apply there.

 Try thinking of your current status as an artist.
 Are you priority?
 Less than that?
 Way less than that?
 Be realistic about your position within the food-chain, without beating yourself up about it.
-Things can change really fast with a single release, so try to maintain a little patience.0 be the first one to show some appreciation for this!
+Things can change really fast with a single release, so try to maintain a little patience.3 join the family and show some love for this!